RoboJackets/ros-training/code/instructions/week3.md

   [Hint 1](#spoiler 'To integrate, you will need two things: an accumulator variable, as well as a way to calculate the the time between the current message and the past message.
 The ros::Time type and ros::Time::now() should be helpful.
   You will need to create a global variable to store the previous time.')
   [Hint 2](#spoiler 'The ros::Time variable initializes with all zeros, which is the wrong time.
-You can a global boolean like g_initialized, and then set your previous_time variable to the current time if its not initialized') [Hint 3](#spoiler 'Make ki a parameter so that you can tune its value without recompiling.')
+You can use a global boolean like g_initialized, and then set your previous_time variable to the current time if its not initialized') [Hint 3](#spoiler 'Make ki a parameter so that you can tune its value without recompiling.')